Faran-17/Hellshazzard/README.md

 https://github.com/user-attachments/assets/fc7cb7a9-a33f-4034-94f2-536241dd44ec

-Note - AV evasion and kernel base detection is out of the scope of this tool.
+Note - This tool is not tested against commercial EDRs and AV evasion and kernel base detection is out of the scope as well.
 New features and techniques will be implemented in other tools in near future.